Mubelotix/admarus/README.md

 ## 👨‍💻 About

 Admarus is developped by [Mubelotix](https://github.com/Mubelotix), a 20yo french cypherpunk.
+Feel free to [get in touch](mailto:mubelotix@gmail.com) if you have any question or suggestion.
+I'm available to help people run nodes to make the network grow.

 Admarus means Google in Gaulish (literally "very big").